 If the state denies your claim, you owe us nothing.
 We may be able to help you file an appeal or gather additional documentation if appropriate.

 Georgia law requires that claim authorization forms (CDR-2) be notarized to verify your identity and protect property owners from fraud.
-We use remote online notarization so you can do it from home in about 15 minutes.
+You book a 15-minute online session with Proof (our referral partner) and do it from home.

 Remote online notarization (RON) lets you sign and notarize documents over a live video call with a certified notary.
 It's legally accepted by the Georgia Department of Revenue.
 You just need a device with a camera and a valid government-issued photo ID.

 Claims over $2,000 require an additional notarized amendment per Georgia regulations.
-We prepare this document for you and you can sign it during the same notarization session — no extra trips or appointments.
+We prepare this document for you and you can sign it during the same Proof session — no extra trips or appointments.

 Typically, you'll need a government-issued photo ID and proof of address.
 For some claims, additional documentation such as account statements or proof of ownership may be needed.
 We'll tell you exactly what's required.